 If you’d like to make stuffed peppers without rice, you can simply cut it out!
 Your stuffed peppers will still be delicious.
 Another great option: substitute cauliflower rice.

-- Leftover filling: There’s a good chance you will have leftover filling after stuffing your peppers.
-Since bell peppers vary so much in size, this recipe yields plenty of filling.
+- Leftover filling: You may have leftover filling after stuffing peppers.
+Since they vary so much in size, this recipe yields plenty.
 I’d rather have too much than come up short!
-Luckily this filling is super tasty on it’s own, mixed into a salad or wrapped up in a warm, low-carb tortilla.
+Luckily this filling is super tasty on it’s own, mixed into a salad or wrapped in a warm tortilla.
 It’s also delicious when topped with guacamole, a few slices of fresh avocado or sour cream!
-Bottom line is, it’s worth saving and makes another quick, tasty meal.

-- Taco seasoning: You can buy taco-seasoning mix at the store, but if gluten is an issue for you, make sure you find a brand that is specified as gluten-free (many are not).
-To avoid additives and gluten, you can also make your own taco seasoning at home: it’s super easy!
+- Taco seasoning: You can buy taco-seasoning mix at the store, but if gluten is an issue for you, make sure to find a brand that is specified as gluten-free (many are not).
+To avoid additives and gluten, you can also make your own taco seasoning at home.
+It’s super easy!

 Lets get started!